Incentivizing Collaboration for Detection of Credential Database Breaches: Inter-Organization Model

 \subsection{Bidding sequence}

-We assume that sites bid sequentially, with each bid received instantaneously by all others.We are agnostic to the mechanism that dictates the order in which sites bid.
-For example, a site's bid might be accepted only once it is authorized to bid by its selection through a randomized outcome on which all sites can agree (see \cref{sec:discussion}).

-We do not assume a specific method for determining the bidding order, but we characterize sequences based on a parameter called \slack, which defines an upper bound on difference between the most and fewest bids made by any site.
+We assume that before placing a bid, a site knows all allocations previously received from peers.
+We are agnostic to the bidding order (\cref{sec:discussion} gives examples) and instead characterize sequences by \slack, which bounds the difference between the most and fewest bids by any site.
 When $\slack = \infty$, there is no constraint; when $\slack = 1$, a site may only bid again after all others have bid at least as many times.